Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 Using this semi-perfect obstruction theory in the case of Gieseker semistable sheaves of Chern character $\gamma$, we obtain a virtual cycle $[\ti\cM]\virt$ whose degree we define to be the generalized DT invariant via Kirwan blowups

-Finally, the relative version of the above construction can be constructed along parallel lines, using the machinery of derived symplectic geometry.
-This implies that $DT_\gamma$ is invariant under the deformation of the underlying Calabi-Yau threefold $W$.
+Finally, the relative version of the above construction can be carried out along parallel lines, using the machinery of derived symplectic geometry.
+This implies that $\mathrm{DT}_\gamma$ is invariant under deformation of the underlying Calabi-Yau threefold $W$.